mfa-team/mfa-team.github.io/survey/survey-table.md

 	});
 	$('.payments-header').each(function() {
 		$(this).qtip({
 			content: 'The column reports the adopted MFA protocols.
-Pass the pointer over the label to see a representation.
-Click each label to see the performances against different attacker models',
+Pass the pointer over the label to see a representation of the protocol.
+Click each label to see the performances against different attacker models.',
 			style: {
 				classes: 'qtip-blue'
 			},